ajakaja/ajakaja.github.io/_posts/2018-11-01-chaos-under-pressure.md

 **2.** Similarly, if the "outcome floor" for your personal finances is filing for bankruptcy, then if you're definitely going to run out of money you can take stupid risks as long as they don't jeopardize your ability to go bankrupt, like making very disadvantageous gambles which will be dropped when you become bankrupt.

 But we should also consider how outcome floors interact with human fallibility:
-{: .indent }

 If you _think_ the outcome-floor for your personal finances is filing for bankruptcy then you may make decisions which are empirically terrible ideas, because you're confused about the correct utility in the presence of a fictitious outcome floor.
 {: .indent }

-Maybe you think that student loans are forgiven by bankruptcy (they're not), and then up impoverished for decades.
+Maybe you think that student loans are forgiven in bankruptcy (they're not, I'm told), and then up impoverished for decades.
 {: .indent }

 Or maybe you take a sketchy loan to survive from someone who enforces their loan "extrajudicially", and end up being punished, mafia-style, for the mistake.